Sword-Smith/economics/README.md

 https://youtu.be/9VMNJowUoGk
 Mises U, Walter Block, 2011

 Are there certain kinds of goods that can only be provided by the government, or are there private alternatives to their provision?
-Walter Block on externalities and different types of goods, excludable and rivalrousness.
+Walter Block on externalities and different types of goods, excludability and rivalrousness.
 Good speech showing the difference between neoclassical and Austrian approaches.

 #### Only the Austrians Understand Interest Rates
 https://youtu.be/tDkNPNSgiaY